bwookwak/bwookwak.github.io/_news/announcement_9.md

 related_posts: false
 ---

-:tada: Our <strong>"Web-Sheperd"</strong> on the Process Reward Model of Web Agent got accepted to <strong>NeuIPS 2025</strong> Spotlight.
+:tada: Our <strong>"Web-Sheperd"</strong> on the Process Reward Model of Web Agent got accepted to <strong>NeurIPS 2025</strong> Spotlight.